 Hungry?
 If it’s morning, have breakfast at Mrs. Olson’s, a local institution.
 Enjoy waterfront views at Sea Fresh Channel Islands and The Waterside Restaurant and Wine Bar, or for a twist, enjoy clay-pot cooking, Brazilian style, at Moqueca.

 Oxnard is where strawberries meet the sea.
-In this city 40 minutes south of Santa Barbara, you’ll find 7 miles/11.3 km of unspoiled beaches, plus farmstands overflowing with picked-that-morning produce from nearby farms and fields.
-The town also has a rich heritage, and a strong preservation ethic to protect historic buildings and sites.
+In this city 40 minutes south of Santa Barbara, you’ll find seven miles of unspoiled beaches, plus farm stands overflowing with picked-that-morning produce from nearby farms and fields.
+The town also has a rich history, and a strong preservation ethic to protect historic buildings and sites.

 Bike riding is undeniably fun, but add the chance to see dolphins leaping in the Pacific Ocean as you follow a coast-hugging path—well, it can’t get more California than that.
 Find this slice of pedaling perfection, plus rides and hikes ranging from leisurely to downright epic, all over Ventura County.